 Students explore the literary production of various underrepresented ethnic groups in the world that influence the history of literature in English.
 Topics might include political hegemony, immigration and diasporas, national and cultural identity, and the literary marketplace.
-Prerequisite: Graduate Standing.
+Topics will vary.
+May be repeated once with permission of department Chair.